wildtechgarden/demo-test-site-hugo-wtg/content/en/accessibility.md

 [Wild Tech 'Garden'](https://www.wildtechgarden.ca/about/) makes their best effort to keep this site accessible and inclusive.
-If you find something that does not meet that goal, please use the [contact form on their main site](https://www.wildtechgarden.ca/about/contact/) to let him know.
+If you find something that does not meet that goal, please use the [contact form on their main site](https://www.wildtechgarden.ca/about/contact/) to let them know.

 ## Goals